• Skip to primary navigation

 Yes, these cookies store well in the freezer.
 Let them sit out a few minutes before enjoying.

-More Gluten Free Holiday Cookie Recipes
+More Paleo Holiday Cookie Recipes

 gluten-free-chocolate-hazelnut-cookies